ManitoSecurity/BT/README.md

 **bt_phone**
 ----------------------------------------------------------------------------
   * prototype communication arduino to phone with rn41
-  * indicates "detection" when IR sensor picks up movement
+  * indicates 'X' when IR sensor picks up movement
   * master can send 'A' or 'D' to arm or disarm the device

   **TO DO**
   * improve alerts to wait after sending and avoid false positives
+  * improve reciept of phone messages

   **Known Problems**
-  * none- we're perfect!
+  * not perfect reciept of message from phone
   * it just doesn't have enough functionality yet

   **Versions**

+  *bt_phone_v2_3*
+   * not working
+   * attempt to improve reciept of phone messages
+   * alert to phone is 'X'

   *bt_phone_v2_2*
    * current working